Off Campus Employment (Economic Hardship)

 During Approved Off Campus Employment

-Please note that you cannot begin your employment until you have received the EAD card from USCIS and the ‘valid from’ date on the card has been reached.
+You cannot begin your employment until you have received the EAD card from USCIS and the ‘valid from’ date on the card has been reached.

 While school is in session, you can work part-time (20 hours per week).
 During official school holidays, you can work full-time (40 hours per week).